Bed Bug Bites Often Get Misdiagnosed For Flea, Mite/Lice, or Mosquito Bites.

 Bed Bug Bites

 Depending on the person it may take days for the itchy bites to show.
-So tracking down where the bites occurred can be tricky, especially when travelling.
-Symptoms of their bites vary as well from red itchy lumps to full on hive like welts in a bed bug rash.
+So tracking down where the bites occurred can be tricky, especially when traveling.
+Symptoms of their bites vary as well from red itchy lumps to full-on hive-like welts in a bed bug rash.
 It all depends on how hypersensitive the person is to the bites.
 The bites themselves may be itchy but if left without additional irritation they should clear up within a week.
 While fairly rare some people have developed severe reactions from bed bug bites.
 Anything more than a small reaction should be investigated further by your doctor.

 What If They Are Not Bed Bug Bites?